lsst/df-ops/docs/usdf-applications/curation/prompt-output-unembargo/index.rst

 Unembargo prompt products
 =========================

 LSST-DM's transfer_embargo repo contains tools that we can use to unembargo these prompt products.
+The source butler is ``embargo`` and the destinatino butler is ``prompt_prep```.
 Follow the following steps to checkout the tool and prepare to run it.

 - ``git clone https://github.com/sst-dm/transfer_embargo``